Eligibility for EP Qualification

-Download the FEP Code of Conduct
+FEP Code of conduct

-Submission of Work
+Submission of a portfolio

-- each candidate must submit online a panel of twelve images
+- each candidate must submit a panel of twelve images on-line

 - the submission must be images, colour or monochrome or a mixture.

-- submission and judging will be entirely online; applications for entries are allways open.
+- submission and judging will be entirely on-line; applications for entries are allways open.

 - the submitted images will be judged by 3 international judges.
-EP candidates need 2 VOTES OUT OF 3 to be deemed successful.
+EP candidates need 2 votes out of 3 to be deemed successful.

 - anonymity of the candidates will be respected at all times; however, a list of the names of the candidates will be forwarded to the national headquarters of the relevant FEP member association.